-1. They are super common in athletes, with research showing that almost 30% of all lower extremity injuries in sports are hamstring injuries.
-In NFL football players, the occurrence of hamstring strains injuries are second, only to knee sprains.
+- They are super common in athletes, with research showing that almost 30% of all lower extremity sports injuries are hamstring injuries.
+In NFL football players, the occurrence of hamstring strain injuries is second, only to knee sprains.

-2. The rate of recurrence is high, with research showing up to a 30% recurrence rate for hamstring injuries.
-This is evidence that athletes are rushing back to sport too soon, that return to sport criteria is not being adequately met, or these hamstring strains are not being rehabilitated well.
+- The recurrence rate is high, with research showing up to a 30% recurrence rate for hamstring injuries.
+This is evidence that athletes are rushing back to sport too soon, that return to sport criteria is not adequately met, or these hamstring strains are not being rehabilitated well.

-A majority of hamstring strain injuries occur during high-speed running during the terminal swing phase of the running cycle.
-During the second half of swing, the hamstrings are active, lengthening and absorbing energy from the decelerating limb in preparation for foot contact.
-Running-related hamstring strain injuries typically occur along an intramuscular tendon, or aponeurosis, and the adjacent muscle fibers.
+A majority of hamstring strain injuries occur during high-speed running.
+During the second half of the swing, the hamstrings are active, lengthening and absorbing energy from the decelerating limb preparing for foot contact.
+Running-related hamstring strain injuries typically occur along an intramuscular tendon, aponeurosis, and the adjacent muscle fibers.

-This is not true, and over-stretching too early is just going to delay the healing process.
-In fact, research has shown that too much stretching can actually delay the return to sport.
-This unfortunately happens all too often in the rehabilitation setting, but also from the athlete themselves as they constantly want to stretch or “test” the area throughout the day.
+Over-stretching too early is just going to delay the healing process.
+This, unfortunately, happens all too often in the rehabilitation setting and the athlete themselves as they constantly want to stretch or “test” the area throughout the day.

-It has been theorized that hamstring strains are so common due to the large amounts of eccentric contractions that are observed during the swing phase of running/walking as the hip flexes and the knee extends outward.
-It makes sense that hamstring strain rehabilitation and prevention programs that incorporate an emphasis on eccentric hamstring exercises tend to have better results.
+It has been theorized that hamstring strains are common due to the large amounts of eccentric contractions observed during the swing phase of running/walking as the hip flexes and the knee extends outward.
+It makes sense that hamstring strain rehabilitation and prevention programs that emphasize eccentric hamstring exercises tend to have better results.

 After a hamstring strain, it has been demonstrated that eccentric hamstring strength is impaired.

 It’s one thing to perform a simple and slow eccentric contraction exercise, and another to perform a dynamic and explosive contraction that mimics the specific movements the athlete performs.
-At Wright Physical Therapy, we often use lower body plyometrics for this, as it allows both a rapid eccentric contraction, followed by an explosive concentric contraction which is a sport movement.
+At Wright Physical Therapy, we often use lower body plyometrics for this.
+It allows both a rapid eccentric contraction followed by an explosive concentric contraction.

-This is the great debate, when do we return the athlete back to their sport?
-Several studies show that many athletes return back to sport too quick, showing signs of residual loss of hamstring strength, weakened scar tissue, poor mobility, and imbalances.
+This is the great debate, when do we return the athlete to their sport?
+Several studies show that many athletes return to sport too quickly, allowing signs of residual loss of hamstring strength, weakened scar tissue, poor mobility, and imbalances.
 A rush back to full activity can occur as pain is abolished before the hamstring has regained its full tensile strength throughout the full range of motion and certain risk factors can easily be overlooked.

 The risk factors that contribute to the high rate of hamstring re-injury include the following :